SnowSzn/rgss-script-editor/README.md

 - RPG Maker VX Ace

 In a nutshell, this extension extracts each script from the bundle file that RPG Maker uses into individual ruby files.
-Once the extraction is done, it creates a backup of the original bundle file (`Scripts.rxdata`, `Scripts.rvdata` or `Scripts.rvdata2`) as a security measure, subsequently it overwrites the original bundle file with a script loader bundle file that loads ruby scripts inside a relative folder based on a text file that dictates the loading order.
+Once the extraction is done, it creates a backup of the original bundle file (`Scripts.rxdata`, `Scripts.rvdata` or `Scripts.rvdata2`), subsequently it overwrites the original bundle file with a script loader bundle file that loads ruby scripts inside a relative folder based on a text file that dictates the loading order.

-Since this extension uses a different approach for loading scripts, you can use the RPG Maker editor and edit scripts in Visual Studio Code at the same time without worrying about RPG Maker overwriting the bundled file with outdated data.
+Since this extension uses a different approach for loading scripts, **you can use the RPG Maker editor and edit scripts in Visual Studio Code at the same time** without worrying about RPG Maker overwriting the bundled file with outdated data.

-**Long explanation**
+### Long explanation

 RPG Maker loads all data (database, maps, scripts...) at startup when the editor is launched, so you can modify anything of the project and save it into their appropiate data file (scripts are saved into: `Scripts.rxdata`, `Scripts.rvdata` or `Scripts.rvdata2`), this happens with every modification you do inside the editor.